Feora1343/swapi_app/README.md

 ## Hard Mode Options

 - Pictures!
-When a user clicks on a single Favorite, go get a Giphy image for that resource and show it on the DOM.
+In the Favorites View, when a user clicks on a single Favorite, go get a Giphy image for that resource and show it on the DOM.
-- Support the pagination provided by the SWAPI results.
+- In the Search View, support the pagination provided by the SWAPI search results.
+A good example paginated search: http://swapi.co/api/starships/?search=star

 ## Pro Mode